Leg Day Workout: 20 Squat Variations You Have to Try

 Begin with your feet close together, toes pointing forward, knees not touching.
-Squat down into a narrow squat position.
+Squat down into a narrow squat position, with your legs closer together than with a standard squat.
 Then jump up into the air and land with soft knees in a regular squat position.
-Again, jump up into the air and land with soft knees in a plie squat (feet shoulder-width apart, toes facing outward).
-Then jump squat your way back to the regular squat and then back to the narrow squat.
+Again, jump up into the air and land with soft knees in a plié squat (feet shoulder-width apart, toes facing outward).
+Then jump-squat your way back to the regular squat and position yourself into a narrow squat to repeat.

 6. Burpee Squat Hold

 Start in a standing position.
 Place your hands on the ground and jump your feet back into a high plank position on your hands.
-Be sure that your back doesn’t arch when you jump back into a plank position.
-Then jump your feet forward outside your hands with your toes pointing outward.
-Stay low in the plie squat position and only lift up your upper body.
+Make sure not to arch your back when you jump back into a plank.
+Then, jump your feet forward outside your hands with your toes pointing outward.
+Stay low in the plié squat position and only lift up your upper body.
 Place your hands back down on the ground in between your feet and repeat!

 7. Squat with Side Leg Lift

-Begin with your feet shoulder-width apart, toes parallel or slightly outward.
+Begin with your feet shoulder-width apart and your toes parallel or slightly outward.
 Perform a squat and as you come up, lift your left leg up to the side and make sure to squeeze the outer part of your glutes.
-As you step back lower yourself into a squat again.
+As you step back, lower yourself into a squat again.
 Repeat with the right leg.
-If you want to make it even more dynamic, do a side kick instead of a lift!
+To make it harder, do a side kick instead of a lift!

 8. Side Step Squat

 Begin with your feet hip-width apart, toes pointing forward.
 Squat down until your thighs are almost parallel to the ground.
-Keep your chest up and core engaged.
+Keep your chest up and your core engaged.
 Now take a step with the right foot to the side.
-Make sure to keep your thighs parallel and don’t break your squat form.
-Now step with the left leg towards you so that you are back in a squat.
-You can switch sides or do 3 steps in one direction and then 3 in the other.
+Make sure to keep your thighs parallel to each other and maintain your squat form.
+Now step with the left leg towards you so that you’re back in a squat.
+You can switch sides or do 2-3 steps in one direction and then 2-3 in the other.

 9. Box Squat

-Box Squat is a great way to learn how to squat properly.
-You can do it with a chair.
+This is a great exercise for learning how to squat properly.
+If you don’t have a box handy, you can use a chair.
 Start in a standing position with your feet shoulder-width apart.
 Push your hips back and lower yourself down until your butt touches the box.
-Don’t sit on the box.
-Push the ground with your heels to lift yourself back up.
+Make sure not to sit on the box!
+Then, push the ground with your heels to lift yourself back up.